How To Achieving Positive Expectations: 6 Tips

-Balance is the secret to apositive life
+Balance is the secret to a positive life

-How To Guide Yourself to Achieving Balance
+How To Guide Yourself in Achieving Healthy Self-expectations

-There are multiple elements that effect success or fulfillment in your life.
-One marker that tells you that you have a barrier or resistance to becoming successful or fulfilled is the extent you focuses on external validation through the need to complete other's expectations of you.
+There are multiple elements that affect success or failure in your life.
+One marker that tells you that you have a barrier or resistance to becoming successful or fulfilled is the extent you focus on a desire or need for external validation through the feeling to complete other's expectations that they have or have set onto you.

-Other Peoples Expectations can Ruin your Life
+Other Peoples Expectations Can Ruin your Life

 In examining and contemplating on this subject of expectations further, all the elements can be placed into a mathematical formula.